EricWay1024/Homological-Algebra-Notes/ha/8-ext.typ

 Recall that $T^n = product homr (P_i, Q_(i-n)) in Ab$.
 If $phi in T^n$, then we can write $phi = product phi_i$ where $phi_i : P_i -> Q_(i - n)$.
 Therefore, an element $phi$ in $T^n$ can be seen as a chain map $P_cx -> Q_cx [-n]$ once we can show that $phi$ commutes with the differentials of $P_cx$ and $Q_cx [-n]$.
 We will show that this commuting condition is (almost) equivalent to $phi$ being a cocycle in $T^n$.
 Further, if $phi$ is a chain map $P_cx -> Q_cx [-n]$, then $phi$ being null homotopic is (almost) equivalent to $phi$ being a coboundary in $T^n$.
 These equivalences ultimately give rise to a new interpretation of $Ext$.

-The words "almost" in the last paragraph is due to some sign issues of $phi$.
-To address this, we first define
+The word "almost" in the last paragraph is due to some sign issues of $phi$.
+To address this, we (magically) define
 $
   epsilon_i = cases(1 quad& "if " i equiv 0 comma 3 quad  (mod 4), -1 quad& "if " i equiv 1 comma 2 quad  (mod 4))
 $